WTTJ/linear-kanban-metrics/doc/AI_TEST_RUNNER.md

 ## Output Files

-The smart test runner generates several output files:
+The AI test runner generates several output files:

 ### `tmp/selected_tests.txt`
 Simple list of selected test files (one per line) used by the GitHub workflow.